- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 10/2100Z to 11/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 2 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 10/2100Z to 11/2100Z: Solar activity has been at moderate levels for the past 24 hours.
+The largest solar event of the period was a M2 event observed at 11/1858Z.
+There are currently 4 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (12 May, 13 May, 14 May).
+Solar Activity Forecast: Solar activity is likely to be moderate with a slight chance for an X-class flare on day one (12 May) and expected to be low with a chance for M-class flares and a slight chance for an X-class flare on days two and three (13 May, 14 May).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (12 May, 13 May) and quiet to unsettled levels on day three (14 May).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one, two, and three (12 May, 13 May, 14 May).

 III.
 Event probabilities 12 May-14 May